kvarak/git-best-practices/README.md

 ```
 If you're lazy (like me sometimes), you'll end up writing `git add .` and everything you've changed (and all the new files) will end up in the commit.
 Maybe not always what you wanted.

 Sometimes you don't want to add multiple changes in the same file, then `git add -p` is a neat way of selecting blocks of changes for the commit.
-I recomment that you experiment with it.
+I recommend that you experiment with it.

 ```
 > git add -p